LuKks/durable-objects/README.md

 If you set a name then it always gives the same ID.

-If the Worker has not `DURABLE_OBJECTS_ACCESS_KEY` env variable then you can share the ID so others can access it.
+You can share the ID so others can read and write it without the secret token.

 #### `db = objects.from(id)`